 High blood pressure, or hypertension, occurs when the pressure of your blood against the walls of your blood vessels increases.
 If uncontrolled, or poorly controlled, high blood pressure can be a leading cause of heart attacks, strokes and chronic kidney disease.
 Also, chronic kidney disease can cause high blood pressure.

 Other conditions that affect the kidneys are:

-- Blockages to urine flow – Obstructions caused by kidney stones, tumours, or an enlarged prostate gland in men.
+- Obstructions caused by problems like kidney stones, tumors or an enlarged prostate gland in men.

 What are the symptoms of CKD?

 Most people may not have any severe symptoms until their kidney disease is advanced.